GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 The `FencilExecutor` provided by `gtfn` should be refactored to run the necessary steps in a declarative way, so no other logic (which should really be in one of the steps) can be introduced.

+### Build system project

+The `fencil_processors.builders.cpp.build.CMakeProject` class design should not be considered final.
+All the operations are blocking and the state of the project is not exposed (written to file or not, configured or not, build successful or not).
+Future refactoring for such functionality will likely include redesigning.

+Blocking blocking to asynchronous operations will be necessary when implementing fencil compilation before fencil execution.
+This would enable interleaving compilation of multiple stencils as an optimization.

 ### Splitting existing fencil and binding code generators

 The "roundtrip" backend could benefit from being split into a Python fencil generator and a small binding generator, which would merely write out the file and load it back live.